 Viking Cold Solutions, Inc. conducted a Measurement and Verification (M&V) study of its thermal energy storage (TES) technology installed in a 93,000 square foot industrial low-temperature cold storage warehouse owned by Dreisbach Enterprises in Richmond, CA.

 The objectives of the M&V study were to determine the effectiveness of TES on energy efficiency and temperature stability with an ammonia-based refrigeration system.

 The M&V study concluded that TES provided a 43% decrease in peak period consumption and a 29% decrease in peak demand while improving overall temperature stability by 50% in a frozen food warehouse.

 Why should utilities focus on cold storage?
 Because it has the #1 highest demand per cubic foot and the #3 highest consumption of any industrial category on the grid.
 And now there is a behind-the-meter energy storage medium that can handle the high demand and continuous refrigeration run time its facilities require.

-Viking Cold’s Thermal Energy Storage (TES) technology with intelligent controls allows the energy-intensive refrigeration equipment to be turned off for up to 13 hours to flatten out demand spikes on the grid.
+Viking Cold’s Thermal Energy Storage (TES) technology with intelligent controls allows the energy-intensive refrigeration equipment to be cycled off for up to 13 hours to flatten out demand spikes on the grid.

 Our TES technology has been tested, accepted, and incentivized by many utilities across North America, and our systems are installed and running in warehouses, grocery stores, and restaurants in multiple countries.